dart-lang/language/working/augmentation-libraries/feature-specification.md

     `augment super =` expression invokes the original setter.

 *   **Augmenting a getter and/or setter with a variable:** This is a compile-time error in all cases.
+Augmenting an abstract or external variable with a variable is also a compile-time error, as those are actually just syntax sugar for getter/setter pairs and do not have an initializer that you can augment.

-We may decide in the future to allow augmenting abstract or external getters and setters with variables, but for now you can instead use the following workaround:
+    We may decide in the future to allow augmenting abstract or external getters, setters, or variables with variables, but for now you can instead use the following workaround:

     - Add a new field.
     - Augment the getter and/or setter to delegate to that field.

-    If a concrete variable is augmented by a getter or setter, you **can** still augment the variable, as you are only augmenting the initializer.
+    If a non-abstract, non-external variable is augmented by a getter or setter, you **can** still augment the variable, as you are only augmenting the initializer of the original variable.
 This is not considered to be augmenting the augmenting getter or setter, since those are not actually altered.

-    The reason for this is that whether a member declaration is a field versus a getter/setter is a visible property of the declaration: It determines whether the member can be initialized in a constructor initializer list.
-It is also a visible distinction when introspecting on a program with the analyzer, macros, or mirrors.
+    The reason for this compile time error is that whether a member declaration is a field versus a getter/setter is a visible property of the declaration:

+    - It determines whether the member can be initialized in a constructor initializer list.
+    - It is also a visible distinction when introspecting on a program with the analyzer, macros, or mirrors.

     When a declaration is augmented, we don't want the augmentation to be able to change any of the known properties of the existing member being